Criminal Defense Attorney Wellington, FL

 What should I do first if I am charged with a crime in Wellington?

 Contact a criminal defense attorney as soon as possible.
 The decisions made in the earliest stages of a case — including what you say to law enforcement and whether you accept any initial offers — can have lasting consequences.
-Having an attorney involved from the beginning gives you the strongest possible position.
+Do not speak with investigators, cooperate with requests for voluntary interviews, or accept plea offers without first consulting an attorney.
+Having counsel involved from the beginning gives you the strongest possible position to challenge the charges or negotiate a favorable outcome.

-What is the difference between a misdemeanor and a felony in Wellington?
+What is the difference between a misdemeanor and a felony in Florida?

 Misdemeanors are generally punishable by up to one year in the Palm Beach County Jail.
 Felonies carry heavier penalties, including potential state prison sentences ranging from five years for third-degree felonies up to life for first-degree felonies.
-The classification of your charge directly affects what defenses are available and what the long-term consequences of a conviction may be.
+The classification of your charge directly affects what defenses are available, what the long-term consequences of a conviction may be, and what rights — including firearm ownership and voting — may be affected upon conviction.

 Can criminal charges be reduced or dismissed in Wellington?